flipperdevices/flipperzero-firmware/README.md

 - Improved UI

 ## Building / Install
 This app is currently built with `ufbt`, intended for the stock firmware.
 I have not tested this on other firmwares.
-I will post the `.fap` shortly.
+The `.fap` file can be found in the Releases section on the right.